Endpoints

 502 | Classification failed (timeout, upstream error) |

-check_request field contains everything the classifier can extract from the PDF.
-Before sending to /check, add the filing context fields that only the filer knows: is_pro_se, pmc_completed, opposing_party_pro_se, and filing_role.
-You can also inspect the classification to show the user what was detected before running the compliance check.
+The typical supported-document flow is classify, then check:check_request field contains everything the classifier can extract from the PDF.
+Before sending it to /check, add the filing context fields that only the filer knows: is_pro_se, pmc_completed, opposing_party_pro_se, and filing_role.
+When supported is false, show the classification reasoning to the user and do not call /check.